Financial Well-being and Social Protection

 Future of Women in Work: Improving Female LFPR by 2030

 Partner: The Nudge Institute India’s economic future was inextricably linked to the full participation of women in the workforce.
-Despite progress, significant barriers persist in increasing women’s labor force participation rates (LFPR).
+Despite progress, significant barriers persist in increasing women’s labour force participation rates (LFPR).
 This panel discussion at Charcha ’24 organised by The Nudge … Read More

 Advancing Women’s Leadership in Agrifood Systems: Insights from the WEAGov Pilot in India